-Kevin Shaw’s property management company wants him to pay $3,600 for breaking his lease, even though it told him he could do it.
-Now, a year and a half later, they’re sending his case to a collection agency.
+Invitation Homes wants Kevin Shaw to pay $3,600 for breaking the lease on his apartment, even though it told him he could do it.
+Now, a year and a half later, it’s sending his case to a collection agency.
 Can this late bill be fixed?
 “Can Invitation Homes charge him $3,600 for breaking the lease?”

 Mike Boyar discovers an unpaid $32 bill on his American Express card more than a year after he cancels his account.
 By then, a collection agency is involved and creates chaos.
 Is there a way to undo the damage?
 “American Express freaks out about unpaid $32 bill”

 When Borga Dorter’s $472 airfare on Etihad is canceled because of an error, the refund never shows up on his credit card.
 A chargeback complicates things.
 Can our advocates help?
 “I have no idea what is going on and why I’m being asked to pay for a ticket that’s already been refunded”

 Ah, the perils of being your own travel agent.